Kea sailing holidays

 Kavia / Koundouros

-The anchorage of Kavia / Koundouros - Καβια / Κούνδουρος is perfect for NW – ESE winds.
-Anchor in 4 – 7 m sand / weed, mind the rocky slabs closer to the coast; fierce gusts possible from the north-east; the east and north coves are preferred Lat Long
+The anchorage of Kavia / Koúndouros - Καβια / Κούνδουρος is perfect for NW – ESE winds.
+Anchor in 4 – 7 m sand / weed, mind the rocky slabs closer to the coast; fierce gusts possible from the north-east; the east and north coves Lat Long are preferred.

 Enjoyable taverna “Porto Koundouros” on a nice beach.